 Adventure lives in East Africa…

-East Africa is the ultimate safari destination.
+East Africa is the ultimate safari destination, where you can expect the most authentic safari experience.
 Kenya and Tanzania are best placed to offer you the most varied and fruitful safari experience but Uganda and Rwanda also offer ample unfenced national parks so that you can experience an authentic African safari.
 The landscapes boast of extraordinary savannas, which provide the visitor the opportunity to view large herds of animals from miles away.

 Uganda and Rwanda is home to lush mountains, where you can get up close and personal with the mountain gorillas (definitely a life-changer – enough said!)